Horton-Tucker comes up big in OT as Lakers edge Knicks - WTMJ

 Kyle Kuzma, who missed Sunday’s game due to lower back tightness, led the Lakers with 23 points and Anthony Davis scored 20.

+“We know the position we are in.
+We are playing desperate.
+That is all we can do,” Davis said.
+“This win is a confidence booster for us.
+If LeBron comes back tomorrow, hopefully we can get him acclimated and back in the rhythm.
+We want him to get healthy and be ready for the playoffs.”

-Randle had 31 points and Derrick Rose 27 for the Knicks, who were hoping to clinch their first postseason berth since 2013 with a victory.
+Randle had 31 points and Rose 27.
 New York, Atlanta and Miami are all tied at 38-31, but only the Heat have secured their spot in the top six of the Eastern Conference.

 The Knicks had a 42-40 advantage midway through the second quarter before the Lakers ran off nine straight points — including six by Kuzma — to go up 49-42 with 3:42 remaining.
 That was the largest lead by any team the first three quarters.

-Knicks: Alec Burks (bruised left knee) and Immanuel Quickley (sprained left ankle) were out for the third straight game.
+Knicks: New York was 3-3 on the road trip and was trying to win both of its games in LA for the first time since the 1996-97 season. … Alec Burks (bruised left knee) and Immanuel Quickley (sprained left ankle) were out for the third straight game.

-Lakers: Alex Caruso got the start but only played seven minutes in the first quarter due to right foot soreness. … Drummond (16 points, 18 rebounds) posted his 25th double-double this season, including his seventh since joining Los Angeles on March 28.
+Lakers: Drummond (16 points, 18 rebounds) posted his 25th double-double this season, including his seventh since joining Los Angeles on March 28.

 UP NEXT